Our Team

 MPsych(Clinical) In Progress, GradDipProfPsych, GradDipPsych, BA, Assoc MAPS

-Chad works with children, adolescents, and adults, bringing a collaborative approach to his work with participants and their support networks.
-He is passionate about enhancing the quality of life for those he supports, which he considers the most rewarding aspect of his role.
+Chad works with children, adolescents, and adults, bringing a collaborative approach to his work with clients and their support networks.
+He is passionate about enhancing quality of life and considers this the most rewarding aspect of his role.

 -